kata-containers/community/README.md

 See https://github.com/hyperhq/runv.

+## Contributors

+See the [contributing guide](CONTRIBUTING.md) for details on how to contribute to the project.

 # Governance

 The Kata Containers project is governed according to the [“four opens"](https://governance.openstack.org/tc/reference/opens.html), which are open source, open design, open development and open community.
 Technical decisions will be made by technical contributors and a representative Architecture Committee.
 The community is committed to diversity, openness, encouraging new contributors and leaders to rise up.